nginxinc/kubernetes-ingress/site/content/usage-reporting.md

 This page describes how to enable Usage Reporting for F5 NGINX Ingress Controller and how to view usage data through the API.

+{{< important >}}
+This page is only applicable if you're running NGINX Ingress Controller 3.2.0 - 3.7.2

 ---

 ## Overview